maynhile13105/AI-Probabilistic-Model/README.md

 ## Citation:
-For this project, we did use ChatGPT to help us with the ideas for the coding parts.
-We asked ChatGPT to give us the ideas, and sample code so that we can implement our code based on the code samples.
-We asked
+For this project, we used ChatGPT to help us understand the Viterbi algorithm used in the HMM model.
+We also used ChatGPT to check our formulas for the joint probability of the sequence of hidden states and observation of the HMM model.
+We also used ChatGPT to check our syntax in the coding parts.